Arcanum XV — Le Diable (The Devil)

 Symbolic Elements

-The Marseille card shows a large winged figure standing on a pedestal or platform.
-Bat-like wings (not the feathered wings of the angel in Temperance) extend from its back — wings that belong to a creature of darkness rather than light.
-The figure is often depicted with features combining human, animal, and fantastic elements: hooves, horns, a second face on the belly, breasts and male genitalia simultaneously.
-The visual chaos is itself meaningful: the Devil is a composite, an assemblage, an entity without authentic unity.
+The Marseille card shows a large winged figure on a pedestal.
+Bat-like wings — not the feathered wings of Temperance's angel — extend from its back.
+The figure combines human, animal, and fantastic elements: hooves, horns, a second face on the belly, breasts and male genitalia simultaneously.
+Visual chaos, and the chaos is itself meaningful.
+The Devil is a composite, an assemblage, an entity without authentic unity.

 Project Role